 - Place a special test pad in the toilet after having a bowel movement.
 The pad will change color if the stool has blood in it.

 If there is blood in your stool, call your doctor as soon as possible.

 The test kit has a container for you to collect an entire stool sample to send to the lab.

 The kit includes instructions that show how to collect a stool sample.
 You may also be asked to take a small sample from the stool that you collected and seal it into a small plastic tube.
 The kit contains a bottle of liquid preservative that you will pour into the container to cover the stool before sealing the lid.
 Follow the instructions for sending the kit to the lab.

 You may find it unpleasant to collect a stool sample for these tests.

 A normal FIT or FOBT test means that there was no blood in your stool at the time of the test.
+A normal sDNA test means that no blood or changed genes were found.
 Normal test results are called negative.